-- O Some internships are virtual, some require you to be on site, and others offer a hybrid situation.
+- If you have a scheduling conflict, ask whether the program could be flexible with the start and end dates for participation. - Location - Some internships are virtual, some require you to be on site, and others offer a hybrid situation.
 It's important to decide if you are able to relocate for the summer or if you need to limit your search to local and virtual opportunities. - Determine whether you will enjoy living and working in the city or community where the program is located.
-Also check to see if housing is arranged by the program or if the company will help you find housing or roommates. - o If the internship is not near your home or school, determine whether expenses such as travel and rent are included or if you will need to cover those. - Consider whether the cost of living at the internship site is feasible based on the compensation. - Academic credit available for the internship - o Does the internship require that you receive academic credit for the internship? - o Does your school or major require an internship as part of your coursework? - o What are the requirements to receive credit, and what is tuition on those credits? - Background check - If you are seeking a position with some government agencies or defense contractors dealing with sensitive material, you may be asked to undergo a background check as well as drug testing.
+Also check to see if housing is arranged by the program or if the company will help you find housing or roommates. - If the internship is not near your home or school, determine whether expenses such as travel and rent are included or if you will need to cover those. - Consider whether the cost of living at the internship site is feasible based on the compensation. - Academic credit available for the internship - Does the internship require that you receive academic credit for the internship? - Does your school or major require an internship as part of your coursework? - What are the requirements to receive credit, and how much is tuition for those credits? - Background check - If you are seeking a position with some government agencies or defense contractors dealing with sensitive material, you may be asked to undergo a background check as well as drug testing.